Cosmetics

 2. Is there a need for a permit to import cosmetics to Iceland?

-No, but the products must meet the requirements of Regulation No. 577/2013 on cosmetic products which implements Regulation (EC) No 1223/2009 on the same subject as the product is placed on the market for the first time.
+No, but the products must meet the requirements of national Regulation No 577/2013 on cosmetic products which implements Regulation (EC) No 1223/2009 on the same subject as the product is placed on the market for the first time.
 These are requirements regarding the labelling, ingredients and the notification of the product in the CPNP by the responsible person.
 Detailed information can be found on the website of the Environmental Agency in Icelandic and English.

 All cosmetics producers in Iceland must notify their cosmetics in the CPNP before they are marketed.
 Furthermore, a cosmetic product must be notified into CPNP when it is imported for the first time into the EEA.
 The same goes for a cosmetic product that a distributor places on the market under his or her name or brand or changes a product already on the market within the EEA.
 The distributor then becomes the responsible person for the product in question.